 For the record, the exercise that has the potential to create the greatest shear force at the knee is the split squat.
 On the trailing leg.
-I don’t hear anybody saying we shouldn’t do a split squat due to shear however.
+I don’t hear anybody saying we shouldn’t perform a split squat due to shear however.

 Additionally shear is not necessarily a bad thing.
 In this case it’s actually produced by the quadriceps pulling on the tibia via the patella tendon and is therefore under your control.